 Ingredient notes and substitutions

-Brussels sprouts ~ While I love them roasted until the outsides are caramelized, like in my Maple Balsamic Brussels Sprouts or Roasted Brussels Sprouts and Radishes), they are most mild when eaten raw.
+Brussels sprouts ~ While I love them roasted until the outsides are caramelized, like in my Maple Balsamic Brussels Sprouts, Roasted Brussels Sprouts and Radishes or Shaved Brussels Sprouts Slaw, they are most mild when eaten raw.
 And in this salad, they are shredded, making the texture even more palatable.

 So, if you think you don’t like Brussels sprouts, try them raw!
 They have a nice crunchy flavor and they go perfectly into salads or slaw.